cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     where each element in the list indicates the signer index and their two commitment Element values.
 B MUST be sorted in ascending order by signer index.
-  - L, a set containing identifiers for each signer, similarly of length NUM_SIGNERS (sent by the Coordinator).
+  - participant_list, a set containing identifiers for each signer, similarly of length NUM_SIGNERS (sent by the Coordinator).

   Outputs: a signature share z_i and commitment share R_i

-  def frost_sign(index, sk, group_public_key, nonce, comm, msg, commitment_list, L):
+  def sign(index, sk, group_public_key, nonce, comm, msg, commitment_list, participant_list):
     # Compute the blinding factor
     encoded_commitments = encode_group_commitment_list(commitment_list)
     blinding_factor = H1(encoded_commitments)